 - Sepals and petals: The sepals and the petals are fused.

 - Stamens and carpels: Mostly, the stamens are 4 or 5.
-They are epipetalous and are alternating with the corollaWhat is corolla?A collective term referring to the petals of a flower. lobes.
+They are epipetalous and alternate with the corollaWhat is corolla?A collective term referring to the petals of a flower. lobes.
 Almost all families have 2 carpels.
 The Rubiaceae has 2-9 carpels.

 - Ovary and fruit: The flowers have a superior or inferior ovary.
 The fruit is a septicidal capsule or a berry (rarely).